 We hope you love the products we recommend.
 Just so you know, Easy Church Tech may collect a small percentage of the sales you make after clicking through a link on this page.
 Oh and FYI, the prices were accurate and the products were in stock at the time we published this article.

-What Is The Best Way To Stream Church Services With An IP Camera?
+What Is The Best Way To Stream Church Services Using An IP Camera?

 When using an IP camera, the camera’s signal is sent through the internet to an RTMP server.
 You can then view the feed through a web browser or application.

 Some live streaming services allow you to use an RTMP server as the capture source.
 However, if you want to edit the video or include multiple cameras, you may need additional software, such as video mixing software.